 The Abba River is located in the central Geographe catchment.
 The river discharges into the Vasse-Wonnerup Wetland system, a significant habitat for waterbirds.
 The name ‘Abba River’ was first recorded by Fredrick Ludlow in 1834 and is of Aboriginal origin.

-Surveys of the Abba River by Wetland Research Management in 2006 found a diversity of native fish including the Western Minnow, Nightfish and Western Pygmy Perch.
-The long-necked turtle is known to occur in the Vasse-Wonnerup Wetlands system and may occur in the lower reaches of the Abba River.
+Surveys of the Abba River by the Department of Water and Environmental Regulation in 2009 found a diversity of native fish and freshwater crayfish including the Western Minnow, Nightfish, Blue-spot goby, Western pygmy perch, Gilgie and Freshwater shrimp.
+The Long-necked turtle is known to occur in the Vasse-Wonnerup Wetlands system and may occur in the lower reaches of the Abba River.
 A River Action Plan developed by GeoCatch in 2002 outlines the characteristics, values, condition and management issues of the Abba River System.

 The upper catchment (headwaters of the Abba River) occur within the Millbrook State Forest.
 Land-use is predominately beef and dairy grazing with scattered vineyards and horticulture farms in the central catchment where the river flows across the Swan Coastal Plain.
 The lower reaches of the river flow through the Ludlow Tuart Forest before entering the Vasse-Wonnerup Wetland System.